mittelmark/snha-gui/README.md

 Please use the Github isses page to report problems and to give suggestions:

 [https://github.com/mittelmark/snha-gui/issues](https://github.com/mittelmark/snha-gui/issues)

 ### ChangeLog

 * GUI
+    * Version 0.7.0
+        * adding data filtering
+        * two MDS distances can be used
+        * correlation values can be shown on the graph

 * Library:
     * Version 0.8.1
         - adding plot option edge.text